Human Immunodeficiency Virus (HIV)

 - Antibodies can be detected about 2 to 8 weeks after exposure to the virus.
 If exposure to the virus is more recent, then antibody levels may be too low to detect and it may be necessary to repeat testing at a later time with another antibody test or combination HIV antibody/antigen test.

 - A positive screening test is not a diagnosis.
 A positive result must be followed by a second antibody test that is different from the first test, sometimes the Western blot test or an antibody test that detects different antigens and differentiates between HIV-1 and HIV-2, to establish a diagnosis.

-- The Centers for Disease Control and Prevention (CDC) recommends that everyone 13 to 64 years old have an HIV screening test at least once, regardless of gender, sexual orientation, ethnic group, and risk of getting the disease.
+- The Centers for Disease Control and Prevention (CDC) recommends that everyone 13 to 64 years old have an HIV screening test at least once, regardless of sex, sexual orientation, ethnic group, and risk of getting the disease.
 The CDC recommends getting tested each year if you've engaged in an activity that can put you at increased risk of infection and spreading the disease.

 - The United States Preventive Services Task Force (USPSTF) recommends that all teens and adults ages 15 to 64 as well as younger adolescents at increased risk undergo screening for HIV.
 As for how often, the Task Force says a reasonable approach is one-time testing for all people ages 15 to 64 and at least annual screenings for those at very high risk of HIV, such as males who have sex with males, IV drug users, and in settings with high HIV-positive prevalence, such as STD clinics, clinics that serve adolescents or the homeless, or correctional facilities.
 Adolescents at increased but not very high risk may be screened less frequently than every year, such as every three to five years.
 The Task Force points out that risk is "on a continuum" and health professionals should use their own discretion in deciding how frequently to test people for HIV.